lorenzoleone/lorenzoleone.github.io/magic.md

 On the other hand, quantum computation employing non-entangling and magic gates can still be efficiently simulated classically with an algorithm scaling linearly in the number of qubits.
 Such a simple consideration tells that is rather the conjunction of these two resources, magic and entanglement, that allows computation attaining an advantage over classical computation.
 While the interplay between these two resources is not clear yet, in what follows, we will only focus on the framework for which the entanglement is a free resource - created by entangling Clifford gates - and the magic is the expensive one.

 Magic state resource theory has been widely employed for the problem of classical simulation of quantum dynamics.
 Clearly, a quantum computation that can be efficiently reproduced classically cannot afford any quantum advantage.
 The question is: how many non-Clifford gates are, at least, necessary to achieve quantum advantage?
-A hint to this answer can be found in, where Bravyi and Gosset proved that the classical simulations of Clifford circuits doped with \\(t\\) non-Clifford gates is polynomially in the number of qubits \\(n\\), and exponential in \\(t\\).
+A hint to this answer can be found in[^1], where Bravyi and Gosset proved that the classical simulations of Clifford circuits doped with \\(t\\) non-Clifford gates is polynomially in the number of qubits \\(n\\), and exponential in \\(t\\).
 Thus, states created by, at least, \\(O(n)\\) non-Clifford gates can achieve a quantum speed-up.
 A measure of magic, say
 \\(M(|\psi\rangle)\\), should therefore have the operational meaning of non-classical simulability: the more \\(M(|\psi\rangle)\\) increases the more expensive is the classical simulation of \\(|\psi\rangle\\).

 One of the first introduced measures of magic, the [robustness of magic](https://arxiv.org/abs/1609.07488)